 You know, when they call me, and they all call me, it is so important to them that I know what they ask is the Lord's will.

 In the 1989 Batman, it combines with a Villainous Breakdown as the Joker responds to his own master plan's failure by requesting a handgun from his most loyal psycho-henchman Bob, only to shoot Bob point-blank for not telling him Batman "had one of those... things!"

 Subverted in Captain America: The First Avenger as a minor Pet the Dog moment for the villain.
 When Dr. Zola notices that there's only enough room in the escape craft for one, it seems as though Red Skull is leaving him to die in the self-destructing base.
 But nope, Red Skull hands him the keys to his personal Cool Car and tells him not to scratch the paint job.
 Oh, but surely there's a bomb in the car.
 Right?
 Again, nope; Zola just starts the car and drives off to safety.
-Justified in that as Red Skull's top scientist, Zola is a bit harder to replace than Mooks or even Elite Mooks and this way, Zola will be able to deliver the Skull's favorite car to him while he's at it.
+As Red Skull's top scientist, Zola is a bit harder to replace than Mooks or even Elite Mooks and this way, Zola will be able to deliver the Skull's favorite car to him while he's at it.

 It's also invoked by Col. Phillips to Dr. Zola after he's been captured by the SSR.